Image of Hope Edelman at her desk in front of her laptop smiling.

 Kristina has over 12 years of experience in the marketing industry with brands such as The Coffee Bean & Tea Leaf, Wolfgang Puck, and Sky Zone.

-Zanne Hollingshead, Co-Facilitator of Motherless Daughters Community Calls and Program Coordinator for Support Circles and Peer Training
+Zanne Hollingshead, Co-Facilitator of Motherless Daughters Circles and Program Coordinator for Motherless Daughters Support Circles

 Fellow Motherless Daughter Zanne Hollingshead lost her mom to brain cancer when she was 10 years old.
 She’s been an active member of the online Motherless Daughter's Community since its inception, and has been co-faciliting the weekly Tuesday Community Calls with Hope since early 2023.